Skip to main content

 Physical activity is another powerful modulator of the insulin-SHBG axis.
 A long-term randomized controlled trial provided clear evidence that combining a reduced-calorie diet with moderate-to-vigorous aerobic exercise resulted in the most significant increases in SHBG levels compared to diet alone or a control group.

-The sustained achieved through this combination was directly correlated with improvements in SHBG.
+The sustained weight loss achieved through this combination was directly correlated with improvements in SHBG.
 For individuals with low SHBG and insulin resistance, a combination of aerobic exercise (to improve cardiovascular health and aid in caloric expenditure) and resistance training (to build muscle mass, which acts as a glucose sink and dramatically improves insulin sensitivity) is the ideal protocol.

 For those with high SHBG, the focus of exercise should still be on overall health and body composition, as improved metabolic function supports a healthier endocrine system overall.